-How do you make your children eat chicken?
-By making this fool proof kid friendly chicken recipe, it will have your children begging you for more.
-Your kids will love this!!!
-Simply bbq’d chicken is basted with a sweet but tart glaze until it is golden brown.
+How do you get your picky children eat chicken?
+By giving them this fool proof kid friendly Candy Chicken recipe, you will have them begging for more.
+Your kids arguing to love this recipe.
+Simple bbq’d chicken is basted with a sweet, but tart glaze until it is golden brown.

 The story of MEM.
 I have never really told the story of MEM, though, I have spoke of them fondly and often.
 MEM stands for Max, Ella, and Maggie; otherwise known as, Monkey, Peanut, and Mags or Magalicious.
 So you ask yourself, who are these mystery children?
 No, they are not the secret children we keep hidden in our apartment!
 No, they are not our nieces and nephews – we do have 6 nephews and 2 nieces but they all live far from us.
 Read on to find out ….